Indigenous activist Autumn Peltier features in stunning short documentary film 'The Water Walker'

 Besides the strong personal story of Peltier, the film is further amplified and deepened through animation of the rich, colourful art work of Christi Belcourt, underscored by the resonant voice-over of veteran Indigenous actor Graham Greene.
 Belcourt's art work and poems add a magic touch to the documentary, further enriching the narrative.

-Belcourt, who is Metis, was named the Aboriginal Arts Laureate by the Ontario Arts Council in 2015.
+Belcourt, who is Metis, was named the Aboriginal arts laureate by the Ontario Arts Council in 2015.
 The following year, she won a Governor General's innovation award as well as the 2016 premier's awards in the arts.
-Her work Giniigaaniimenaaning (Looking Ahead) commemorates residential school survivors to mark the prime minister's historic Apology in 2008, and is installed at centre block on Parliament Hill.
+Her work Giniigaaniimenaaning (Looking Ahead) commemorates residential school survivors to mark the prime minister's historic apology in 2008, and is installed at centre block on Parliament Hill.

 "Water holds all of life on this planet in its embrace and that it is why it is so vitally important that we as the human species do all within our power to protect water against the violence of multinational corporations who are not considering the very long term detrimental effects for the coming generations," wrote Belcourt in a message to rabble.ca.